aaarpg/SNETS/README.md

 Snow Flake != S

+Programming Language Perfected

 Language Features:

 Every statement can be set to a “symbol”

 Every “symbol” is unique and globally accessible

-A “Copy” of a symbol is still its own unique symbol differential by the “copy” "dimensional ontological segregation uniquer", thus if an exact copy of a unique symbol need be made for programmatic convience sack, it is exact copy, but uniquly identifiable between it's original symbole and itself... thus changes which happen to the copy do not propograte to the “original's” dependencies tree under
+A “Copy” of a symbol is still its own unique symbol differential by the “copy” "dimensional ontological segregation uniquer", thus if an exact copy of a unique symbol need be made for programmatic convenience sack, it is exact copy, but uniquely identifiable between it's original symbol and itself... thus changes which happen to the copy do not propagate to the “original's” dependencies tree under

 No predefined memory chunk sizes